One-Nexus/Synergy/README.md

 }
 ```

-As long as our other modules are included after this one, we can now access the breakpoint values using:
+As long as your other modules are included after this one, we can now access the breakpoint values using:

 ```scss
 width: breakpoint(break-3);